 - 43% have liked more than 20 brands on Facebook.

 - 77% participate in loyalty reward programs.

-Millennials are just coming into the peak of their buying power but that means they have a long reign ahead.
-At Media Venue we want to be your marketing partner to reach this new group.
-Call, email, tweet, Facebook message, LinkedIn connect, etc. whichever your generation prefers to contact us.
+Millennials are just coming to the peak of their buying power, but that means they have a long reign ahead.
+At Media Venue, we want to be your marketing partner to reach this new group.
+Call, email, tweet, Facebook message, LinkedIn connect, etc., whichever your generation prefers to contact us.